Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Writing.md

 ## Apologizing letter

-### Cancelation of reserved conference room td-
+### Cancellation of reserved conference room td-

-You had reserved a conference room at a local hotel for a business meeting, but due to unforeseen circumstances, you need to cancel the booking.
+You had reserved a conference room at a local hotel for a business meeting, but due to `unforeseen circumstances`, you need to cancel the booking.
 Write a letter to the hotel manager apologizing for the cancellation and explaining the reasons for it.

 In your letter, you should: